harshpatel67/harshpatel67/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing web applications and quick hacks.
 - 🎓 &nbsp; Studying Masters of Applied Computing at University of Windsor.
 - 💼 &nbsp; 6 month of experience Working as a Full-stack web development Intern.
 - 🌱 &nbsp; Learning more about ML/AI and new technologies and frameworks used for Full-stack development.